-I have been married to my high school sweetheart for the past thirty-five years.
-We have three awesome children – a married daughter, Chelsea Dancy, who is employed as a teacher at CCS; a son who graduated from Cedarville University in Ohio and is now pursuing his master’s degree; and another son who is a freshman at Dallas Baptist University.
-I am also a grandma to the most handsome little man…and the sweetest baby girl!
+I have been married to my high school sweetheart since 1982.
+We have three incredible children – a married daughter, Chelsea Dancy, who is employed as a teacher at CCS; a married son who works as a college baseball coach; and another son who attends and is a baseball player at Dallas Baptist University.
+I am also a grandma to a sweet little girl and two handsome little guys!
 I am also a daylily enthusiast.
-I currently grow over one hundred different varieties of daylilies.
-I also love reading, spending time with family, and watching my sons play baseball.
+I currently grow over one hundred different varieties of daylilies, which I love to share!
+I also love learning, reading, spending time with family, and watching my sons play and coach baseball.

 I have always loved learning, and I love God’s truth.
 Accordingly, I believe working at a Christian school is my ideal vocation.
 Prior to coming to CCS in 2014, I prayed for the opportunity to work in Christian education once again.
 Obviously, God answered my prayer and I am so grateful.
 I love CCS’s goal of partnering with parents in educating and discipling children for God’s ultimate glory.

 Colossians 2:2-3: "That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgement of the mystery of God, and of the Father, and of Christ; In whom are hid all the treasures of wisdom and knowledge.“